chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 # Controlicz to Domoticz script using Ngrok
-Script to update Controlicz with current local Ngrok URL to allow access to the Domoticz web service without opening a web port on the local firewall.

-This script package is specific for a Domoticz (domoticz.com) home automation system that is using Amazon Alexa or Google Home via controlicz.com for voice control.

-It is using ngrok (ngrok.com) to run a tunnel from the Domoticz web service on the local machine to a named url from ngrok which controlicz then uses for access to Domoticz.
+Definitions
+Domoticz - a home automation software application (www.domoticz.com) Controlicz - a cloud based service to connect Amazon Alexa or Google Home to Domoticz (www.controlicz.com) Ngrok - a cloud based tunneling service that connects a local PC with a named URL. (www.ngrok.com)

-Using ngrok prevents the requirement for a port to be opened inbound at the local firewall, enhancing security.
+In order for Controlicz to connect to the user local instance of Domoticz a port needs to be opened at the local firewall to allow a connection from Conrtolicz to the Domoticz web front end.
-However using the free use tier from ngrok the ngrok url changes each restart preventing a static address being used.
+This requires both the open port as well as a DDNS type url to be configured to map the local IP address to a named URL that Controlicz can use.
+The use of ngrok negates both the port opening and the requirement for a dynamic DNS service, enhancing security by reducing the public IP footprint and so reducing the risk from random port scans.
+However, if the ngrok url is guessed then the access is again available.
+Don't be too complacent.
+The random ngrok url is in the format of **<four octets>.ngrok.io** e.g. https://86017ff7.ngrok.io

+This script and associated ngrok local service automates the monitoring of ngrok for availability and updating of the current ngrok tunnel url as and when it changes.

 ## Operation
 Ngrok is run as a continually running system service which is monitored each time the Python script is run.